This post may contain affiliate links. Please see disclosure form more information.

 By: Dee

-Lemon Cheesecake Cookie Cups are made in a mini muffin tin with prepared sugar cookie dough and a lemony cheesecake filling.
-It's a quick and easy spring or summer dessert!
+Lemon Cheesecake Cookie Cups are easy desserts made in a mini muffin tin with sugar cookie crusts and no-bake lemony cheesecake filling.
+This quick and easy dessert is perfect for spring or summer and elegant enough for entertaining!

 Cook Time: 12 minutes